deejaygraham/deejaygraham.github.io/_posts/2013-10-01-sketchnoting-in-reverse.markdown

 layout: post
 title: Sketchnoting in Reverse
 published: true
-tags: [sketchnote, tdd, deliberate-practice, presentations]
+tags: [ sketchnotes, TDD, deliberate-practice, presentations ]
 ---

 A little while ago I was introduced to the idea of sketchnoting by